Responsible AI requires a T-Switch

 AI can deliver huge benefits.
 Without control, however, it can cause regulatory issues that could lead to unnecessary risk, public relations nightmares, and huge liability.

-Pega believes in the responsible use of AI, giving you controls that allow you to manage the deployment of your AI.
+Pega believes, in using responsible AI , giving you controls that allow you to manage the deployment of your AI.
 We call it the Pega T-Switch™, meaning you can switch on or off - based on transparency levels - your use of AI.

 Engage confidently with Pega

 No other vendor in the market today gives you this level of AI control.
 Pega empowers you to confidently employ AI models when it makes business sense.
 When it doesn’t, we help you flag, catch and prevent the use of opaque AI so you avoid ethical and regulatory issues.

 The Pega Customer Decision Hub application, with its AI Studio, enables users to responsibly and safely deploy AI algorithms based on transparency thresholds within their business.
 These T-Switch settings help companies:

 - Responsibly provide differentiated experiences to their customers

 Businesses deploy AI to gain better insights into customer needs and provide more personalized marketing, sales, and service.
 However, not all AI models have the level of transparency needed to fully understand its predictions and resulting actions.
 While some opaque AI algorithms may drive powerful performance, the complex logic can’t be fully explained – a tradeoff that becomes more problematic when the model’s application causes unintended actions.